MGarrod1/rgg_ensemble_analysis/README.md

 This package provides tools for generating and analysing ensembles of Random Geometric Graphs (RGGs).

+The code is used to perform the numerical simulations in:

+Garrod, Matthew, and Nick S. Jones.
+"Large algebraic connectivity fluctuations in spatial network ensembles imply a predictive advantage from node location information."
+Physical Review E 98.5 (2018): 052316. [https://doi.org/10.1103/PhysRevE.98.052316](https://doi.org/10.1103/PhysRevE.98.052316)

 # Installation:

 (sudo) python setup.py install